32 epic bucket list family vacation ideas

 Go at Thanksgiving for the Macy’s Parade, or visit around Christmas to see all the lights.
 It gets fairly hot in the summer, so perhaps best saved for spring or fall.

 We loved visiting New York with a baby as it’s easy to navigate and it was the perfect age for allowing us to do all the things we wanted to do as grown-ups!
-We even ate a Michelin Star restaurant!
+We even ate at a Michelin Star restaurant!

 Another great option for a USA city break is Chicago – see our guide to the best things to do in Chicago with kids.